 In one photo, Keith can be seen surveying a golf course he developed on North Bay.

-In 1906, it was Keith’s Atlanta and St. Andrew Bay Railroad that established the tourist trade on what would become Panama City Beach.
+In 1917, it was Keith’s Atlanta and St. Andrew Bay Railroad that help establish the tourist trade on what would become Panama City Beach.

 Visitors rode passenger cars on the Bay Line to Panama City and then rented motor launches that ferried them across the Bay to the beaches on the Gulf of Mexico.